 What makes us fall asleep?
 Tiredness?
 Most of us know that feeling as the night wears on; we get a bit heavy-eyed and know that it’s time to get into bed.
 But what is going on behind the scenes to facilitate this sleep?
 The actual mechanics of falling asleep, the processes that are happening in the brain, are very interesting and having a little understanding of them may be helpful for those who experience difficulty sleeping.

 A major player in our response to the light and dark cycles is melatonin.
-This hormone is made in the pineal gland and is released when it gets dark, peaking as the evening wears on and signalling the body to slow down and become tired, ready for sleep.
-Melatonin remains active throughout the night and just before the light of a new day melatonin levels start falling back to low daytime levels.
-By mid-morning melatonin is barely detectable in the blood stream.
+This hormone is made in the pineal gland and is released when it gets dark, peaking as the evening wears on and signaling the body to slow down and become tired, ready for sleep.
+Melatonin remains active throughout the night and just before the light of a new day, melatonin levels start falling back to low daytime levels.
+By mid-morning melatonin is barely detectable in the bloodstream.

-Ever wondered why your teenager stays up till all hours talking and playing games on the computer and then is extremely difficult to wake in the morning?
+Ever wondered why your teenager stays up till all hours talking and playing games on the computer and then it is extremely difficult to wake in the morning?
 No, this is not just another instance of irresponsible thoughtlessness as we might think!
-Actually according to recent research, the way a teenager’s body clock ticks is different than that of adults and small children.
-In our teens melatonin is released and peaks later in the 24 hour cycle making it so we don’t get tired till later in the night and consequently the melatonin levels will keep us asleep longer into the morning.
+Actually, according to recent research, the way a teenager’s body clock ticks is different than that of adults and small children.
+In our teens, melatonin is released and peaks later in the 24-hour cycle making it so we don’t get tired till later in the night and consequently the melatonin levels will keep us asleep longer into the morning.
 So our young night owls are innocent.
 They are just following their own body clocks.

 Interestingly older people seem to be just the opposite they tend to need to go to sleep earlier but also wake earlier.
 It is thought that this is due to a change in the interaction between the light/dark response and the cortisol response.